-The CCO regularly reviews the company's processes, (potential) conflicts of interest and related processes and procedures as part of the compliance monitoring plan to mitigate them.
-In order to enable the CCO to perform his monitoring duties properly, each Client Service Manager (CRM) or Product/Portfolio Manager (PM) has the obligation to complete and keep up to date a unique "Conflict of Interest - Matrix" for each AIF/SIF client/product/investment/fund for which he/she is responsible.
-To ensure consistency in the above process, the blank form of the "Conflict of Interest - Matrix" should be used every time when initially setting up new client/ product/ investment fund.
-The CCO and/or the Chief Risk Officer (CRO) will provide advice and assistance whenever requested.
+order to mitigate them.
+To enable the CCO to perform his monitoring duties properly, it is an obligation that any Client Service Manager (CRM) or Product Manager (PM) fill out and keep up to date a unique "Conflict of Interest - Matrix" for each AIF or SIF client/product/investment fund that he/she is responsible for.
+To guarantee a consistent approach, the blank form of the "Conflict of Interest - Matrix" should be used when initially performing this exercise for a new client/ product/ investment fund.
+The CCO and/or the Chief Risk Officer (CRO) will provide advice and assistance whenever this is requested.
 For any existing client/ product/ investment fund, the Matrix should be regularly reviewed by the responsible CSM/ PM, at least on a bi-annual basis or whenever major changes occur which need to be reflected immediately.
 The outcome of this review must be reported to the CCO.